dimitrijepanic/Reveal-PartnershipSuggestion/README.md

    <img width="33%" alt="suggestion_generating_sequence" src="https://github.com/dimitrijepanic/Reveal-PartnershipSuggestion/assets/82520610/e1305c7f-1b82-44a0-b1a8-9e22f99b55b3">
 </p>

+> **_NOTE:_** In the diagram Command Factory and Response Payload Utility are not present - to reduce the overall complexity of the diagram I only kept the key points of the algorithm.

 ## Timer Receiver Service
 Timer Receiver Service receives the command acknowledging the previous timer expiration.
 First it collects the list from the cache, then compares it to updates done since the last timer expired.
 If there is still a need to send the email, it will do so.
 Lastly, it will return the list to the cache, and schedule a new timer by calling the timer start service.